-- This EPA focuses on the basic tasks of an autopsy including reviewing the consent form, reviewing and summarizing the chart, and performing limited basic procedures. - This includes: opening the pulmonary vasculature; opening the aorta, identifying and dissecting the main arteries; opening the bowel; dissecting the pelvic block; obtaining quality photographs as directed; completing required forms for ancillary tests (e.g., microbiology requisitions, biochemistry requisitions). - The observation of this EPA is divided into two parts: - verification of consent and chart review; - performing basic procedures related to autopsy - Performing a complete autopsy is a task of the Core stage.
+- This EPA focuses on the basic tasks of an autopsy including performing limited basic procedures. - Examples include: opening the pulmonary vasculature; opening the aorta, identifying and dissecting the main arteries; opening the bowel; dissecting the pelvic block; obtaining quality photographs as directed; completing required forms for ancillary tests (e.g., microbiology requisitions, biochemistry requisitions). - Performing a complete autopsy is a task of the Core stage.